2 Integrating Salesforce with Excel, SQL Server, and QuickBooks

 20. In the Advanced Editor for OLE DB Command dialog box, in the Connection Manager list, choose your new Connection Manager.

-21. In the Component Properties tab, in the SqlCommand field, type the following statement:
+21. In the Component Properties tab, in the SqlCommand field, enter the following statement:

 update <linked_server>.SF.DBO.Product2